cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 environment_timeout = unlimited
 ```

-### Key components of config file

 Comment lines, Settings lines and Settings variables are main
-components of puppet
+components of puppet configuration file.

 Comments in config files are specified by prefixing hash character

-Setting line consists name of the setting followed by equal sign,
+Setting line consists name of setting followed by equal sign,
-value of the setting would be specified in this section.
+value of setting are specified in this section.
 Setting
 variable value generally consists of one word but multiple can be
 specified in rare cases.